CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 ## INTRODUCTION

+The purpose of the Play Tips is to give practical advice and direction for playing your _Challenge Deck_.
+Most of these decks have a few cards whose successful play depends directly on the play of another card.
+Often, when just picking up a deck for the first time, these combination dependent cards are not obvious.
+Please read the Play Tips for your deck to make certain you have as much information as possible to enjoy it to its fullest.

+As mentioned in the Rules Summary, a listing of Starting Companies are included in the Play Tips.
+In official _Challenge Deck_ tournament play, you must start with your designated company—the characters of each have been chosen to not conflict with those of the other _Challenge Decks_.

+A particularly useful section of a deck's Play Tips is _Suggested Sites for Resources_.
+These have been specially selected to minimize conflicts between available sites.
+For example, Moria is a greater item site.
+However, it is the only site where _Book of Mazarbul_ is playable.
+For the two decks with _Book of Mazarbul_, the _Suggested Sites_ do not list Moria as an option for those decks' greater items.
+In general, multiple sites are listed for a particular resource, try to use the first one, everything else being equal.
+Site options listed later tend to also be useful for other resources in the deck.
+Be aware that certain resources, especially those from the sideboard, can be played during your second deck cycle.
+When you exhaust your deck, all of your discarded sites becomes available again for the following cycle.

+{: .text-center}
 ## <mecd>A</mecd> – STEWARDS OF GONDOR

+{: .text-center .text-beta }
+SARUMAN'S CHALLENGE DECK

+With Saruman's deck, Glorfindel and a group of Hobbits travel into the civilized confines of GOndor, south of the White Mountains, to rally mannish factions against Sauron's hosts.
+The deck relies heavily on attack avoidance.
+The hazards mix is pure Orc/Troll strategy.

+#### Starting Company (2)

+ - Glorfindel II controls Anborn
+ - Fatty, Sam, and Adrazar form the second company.<br>Farry has _Cram_ and Adrazar has _Horn of Arnor_.

+#### Suggested Sites for Resources

+_Glamdring_—Glittering Caves, Isle of the Ulond, Moria, or Tolfalas

+_Hauberk of Bright Mail_ (x2)—Glittering Caves, Isle of the Ulond, or Tolfalas.

+_Knights of Dol Amroth_—Dol Amroth

+_Men of Anfalas_—Lond Galen

+_Men of Anorien_—Pelargir

+_Palantir of Orthanc_—Isengard

+_Rangers of Ithilien_—Henneth Annun

+_Sapling of the White Tree_—Glittering Caves, Isle of the Ulond, or Tolfalas.

+_Scroll of Isildur_—Tolfalas or Moria

+_Treebeard_—Wellinghall

+_Riders of Rohan_(sideboard)—Edoras

+_The White Tree_ (sideboard)—Minas Tirith

+#### Resource Play

+As quickly as possible, Adrazar and the Hobbits need find themselves in Gondor so that Adrazar can recruit factions.
+Stopping at the Glittering Caves along the way to pick up a major item is ideal.
+Glorfindel and Anborn can pick up other resources as needed.

+#### Saruman

+During the first free organiation phase after bringing Saruman into play, tap him to bring _Vanishment_, _Wizard's Laughter_, and _Wizard Uncloaked_ from the sidebaord to the discard pile.
+He can then tap to take one of these spells to your hand as needed.

+Consider bringing Saruman into play at Isengard.
+This allows him to play the _Palantir of Orthanc_, and to use it, without moving.
+When using the Palantir, Saruman needs other characters in his company to support his corruption checks.
+You may consider moving Saruman to Wellinghall—as it is safer—if he wishes to use the Palantir every turn.

+In general, Saruman has plenty of tasks that require him to tap.
+If you lose key characters and need Saruman's presence in the field, give the Palantir to another character and bring _Align Palantir_ in from the sideboard.
+A Hobbit is always a good choice to use an aligned Palantir.

+#### Hazard Play

+A major aspect of an Orc/Troll strategy is forcing so many combat rolls on your opponent that statistically some strikes are bound to be successful, even if the prowesses seem weak.
+The creatures in this deck have a high frequency of play, so it is usually a safe gambit to built them up in your hand waiting for a _Minions Stir_ or _Two or Three Tribes Present_.

+#### Sideboard

+After playing _Sapling of the White Tree_, tap Saruman to bring in _The White Tree_ from your sideboard.
+After playing _Palantir of Orthanc_, you probably want _Align Palantir_.
+On the hazard end of things, your sideboard has the potential of destroying a Wizard opponent's general influence.
+This makes your opponnet vulnerable to _Muster Disperses_ and to your influence attempts against his marshalling point sources.
+If you recognize early in the game that your opponent is played many factions, you may want to dedicate _An Unexpected Outpost_ to bringing these hazards into your play deck.
+Use _An Unexpected Outpost_ to recycle _Minions Stir_ and _Doors of Night_ otherwise.

+{: .text-center }
 ## <mecd>B</mecd> – RELEASE THE PRISONERS

+{: .text-center .text-beta }
+ALATAR'S CHALLENGE DECK

+Elrond leads Alatar's companies into the Orc-holds of the mountains surrounding Rivendell.
+Their errand is to rescue Free People captives and recover stolen items. _Gates of Morning_ and strong warriors see them through.
+The hazards feature a classic mix of corruption with Undead.

+#### Starting Company

+ - Elrond controls Elladan.
+Erkenbrand controls Orophin.
+Elrond has _Cram_ and Erkenbrand has _Shield of Iron-bound Ash_.
+If you have multiple site-tapping resources for your initial draw, consider starting them as 2 companies: Elrond and Elladan, Erkenbrand and Orophin.

+#### Suggested Sites for Resources

+#### Resource Play

+#### Alatar

+#### Hazard Play

+#### Sideboard

 ## <mecd>C</mecd> – DWARVEN QUEST

+#### Suggested Sites for Resources

+#### Resource Play

+#### (Avatar)

+#### Hazard Play

+#### Sideboard

 ## <mecd>D</mecd> – BARGAIN BETWEEN FRIENDS

+#### Suggested Sites for Resources

+#### Resource Play

+#### (Avatar)

+#### Hazard Play

+#### Sideboard

 ## <mecd>E</mecd> – RETURN OF THE KING

+#### Suggested Sites for Resources

+#### Resource Play

+#### (Avatar)

+#### Hazard Play

+#### Sideboard

 ## <mecd>F</mecd> – SPIES AND TRAITORS

+#### Suggested Sites for Resources

+#### Resource Play

+#### (Avatar)

+#### Hazard Play

+#### Sideboard

 ## <mecd>G</mecd> – MARAUDING BROOD OF UGLIES

+#### Suggested Sites for Resources

+#### Resource Play

+#### (Avatar)

+#### Hazard Play

+#### Sideboard

 ## <mecd>H</mecd> – STEALTHY TRIBE

+#### Suggested Sites for Resources

+#### Resource Play

+#### (Avatar)

+#### Hazard Play

+#### Sideboard

 ## <mecd>I</mecd> – MORGUL RALLYING CRY

+#### Suggested Sites for Resources

+#### Resource Play

+#### (Avatar)

+#### Hazard Play

+#### Sideboard

 ## <mecd>J</mecd> – SECUDING NATIONS OF MEN

+#### Suggested Sites for Resources

+#### Resource Play

+#### (Avatar)

+#### Hazard Play

+#### Sideboard

 ## SYMBOL KEY